-- 95% of borrowers with outstanding debt related to their own education owe a balance on a student loan.
+- 24% of indebted student borrowers have debt related to their education besides student loan debt.

 - 4% of indebted borrowers used a home equity loan to pay for their own education; 11% used some other type of loan to pay for their own education.

 - 9% of indebted borrowers who borrowed to fund a child or grandchild’s education used home equity loans and 11% used another type of loan.

 For more detailed research, read our report on Student Loan Debt by Gender.

-- White students are the most likely to receive private loans, with 7.1% borrowing privately; American Indian and Alaska Native students are least likely to borrow privately at 2.6%.
+- Among all postsecondary students, American Indian and Alaska Native students are least likely to borrow privately at 2.6%.

-- Four years after graduation, 48% of Black students owe an average of 12.5% more than they borrowed.
+- Four years after graduation, 48% of Black student borrowers and 17% of white student borrowers owe more than they initially borrowed.

 For more detailed research, read our report on Student Loan Debt by Race.

-- 17.7% of people with a student loan balance are under the age of 25.
+- 23.5% of indebted federal student loan borrowers are under the age of 25 years.